tinacms/tina.io/content/blog/tinacms-ui-whats-next.md

 Currently, the `tinacms` package implements a number of features directly.
 The Sidebar, Modals, Alerts, and Screen Plugins are all defined directly here.
 After this change, `tinacms` will simply be the "quick-start" package for developers looking to get started with Tina as fast as possible.
 The sole purpose of the `tinacms` package will be to provide a pre-configured CMS instance along with a few simple component that adds the CMS, Alerts, Modals, Screens, and either the Sidebar or the Toolbar to the website.
 This change will give new-comers to Tina the ability to get started quickly, but it will also give other developers the ability to optimize and modify Tina to fit their needs.

-A large problem with `tinacms` is the impact it has on the bundle size of the user's website.
+A large problem with `tinacms` is the impact it has on the bundle size of the developer's website.
 This will be made worse when we start adding more features to the toolbar.
-By breaking these pieces up, a `tinacms` user remove this issue by taking advantage of dynamic imports and code splitting in their custom implementation
+By breaking these pieces up, developers can solve this problem by taking advantage of dynamic imports and code splitting in their application.

-This separation will give users the ability to use opt-out of the pre-defined UI and roll their own.
-This will give users the option to deeply integrate the CMS into their website and opens Tina up to the possibility of great UI/UX innovations.
+This separation will give developers the ability to use opt-out of the pre-defined UI and roll their own.
+This will give developers the option to deeply integrate the CMS into their website and opens Tina up to the possibility of great UI/UX innovations.

 ## Upcoming Packages